 Step 6: If your decision is to offer the member the option of a deferred pension or a reduced pension, you must inform the employer of that decision.
 The employer must decide whether to make a cash alternative payment under regulation 8 of the exit cap regulations.
 We recommend that you remind the employer that decisions made by the administering authority and employer are open to challenge and could be reversed.

+The cash alternative will be equal to the amount of the capped strain cost.
+It is for the employer to determine this amount as it requires access to other exit payment information that may be confidential, and decisions made by the employer regarding the status, priority and order of exit payments.
+You should only provide the employer with the full strain cost.

 It is important that the employer understands that a successful legal challenge could result in a request for a strain cost payment.
 The employer should understand the implications of making an immediate cash alternative payment, or deferring payment until the result of any legal challenge is known.
 You may wish to direct them to the Exit cap information for LGPS employers and the SAB commentary on legal advice published on 30 October 2020 on the SAB Public Sector Exit Payments page.

 You must notify the member of their option for either a deferred or a reduced pension and their right of appeal.
 You should maintain a record of all cases where an appeal might be received.
 You will need to revisit these cases once a resolution is known.